top of page

 The noun 'morass' has its origins in the Dutch word 'moeras,' which means 'marsh' or 'swamp.'
 It entered the English language in the 17th century.
 'Morass' is used metaphorically to describe a complicated, confusing, or difficult situation or state of affairs, often one that is characterized by being tangled or stuck, much like the challenges of navigating through a dense, swampy terrain.
 The etymology of 'morass' effectively conveys the sense of being mired in a complex and entangled predicament, emphasizing the difficulty of extricating oneself from it.
 Whether used to describe a legal morass, a financial morass, or a political morass, this term underscores the idea of a bewildering and challenging situation.

-Find the meaning of morass
+Quiz: Find the meaning of the noun morass:

 Try Again!